 The area was subsequently conquered by the Europeans and was possessed by the Dutch for a time.
 In modern times the main industry is tourism, the population are Indonesian and most work either in the tourism industry or fishing.
 The area has recently introduced a marine park fee for liveaboard visitors to help with the efforts to conserve the marine life in Raja Ampat.
 This fee helps to support patrols and projects to conserve the reefs.
 Despite the blossoming tourist industry in Raja Ampat, the area manages to retain its untouched feel especially on a liveaboard anchored off mostly uninhabited islands.

 The biodiversity of Raja Ampat is second to none, scuba diving here is sure to delight all divers.
 It was declared the most biodiverse place in the world in 2002.
 The marine park area is home to over a thousand different species of fish and more than five hundred different corals.
 Much of the diving in Raja Ampat is in reefs amongst the spread of tiny islands, so a dive cruise suits visiting this area perfectly.
 These reefs are glorious with an array of colours and unique fish of all shapes and sizes.
 The visibility can be slightly variable but normally around 25-30 meters is the norm.

 There are plenty of sharks to be seen in Raja Ampat from white and black tipped reef sharks to whale sharks and even some rarer ones such as wobbegong shark.
 Wobbegong sharks are fascinating bottom dwelling sharks, flat with a long tail and what looks like a beard on their mouth they really are a photographer’s dream.

 There are a wide variety of Raja Amat liveaboards to suit all budgets.
-From 5 day liveaboard tours to luxury liveaboard vessels offering 2 week dive trips, there is something for everyone.
+From 5 day liveaboard tours to luxury liveaboard vessels offering 2 week dive trips.

 Dive sites of Raja Ampat